Data Sharing Policies and Expectations

 - Institutional Certifications

 Where to Submit Data

 - When determining where to submit data, investigators should first determine whether the Funding Opportunity Announcement (FOA) to which they are applying includes specific repository expectations.

 - If not, AnVIL will serve as the primary repository for NHGRI-funded data, metadata and associated documentation.
 AnVIL supports submission of a variety of data types (not limited to genomic data nor data derived from human research participants) and accepts both controlled-access and unrestricted data.

 You may propose an alternative to AnVIL in your DMS Plan, which will be assessed by NHGRI prior to funding.
 The NIH maintains a list of repositories for sharing scientific data.

 You may submit to one or more repositories.
-However, NHGRI expects researchers to share study data, associated documentation and metadata together in a single location whenever possible.
-Metadata, documentation and code/software/tools should generally be shared through open access.
+However, NHGRI expects researchers to share study data, associated documentation, and metadata together in a single location whenever possible.
+Metadata, documentation, and code/software/tools should generally be shared through open access.
 For more information on expectations for sharing comprehensive and standardized metadata and phenotypic data, see “Metadata and Phenotypic Data Sharing Expectations” below.

 NHGRI will update this guidance over time to account for the changing landscape of data resources.

 Note: Per the NIH Clinical Trials Policy, NIH-funded clinical trials are expected to register and submit results to Clinicaltrials.gov.
 Sharing summary data via ClinicalTrials.gov may be a component of one’s DMS Plan but does not solely fulfill the requirements of the NIH DMS Policy.